 DECALS: A Hoosier SCCA Super Tour decal and a U.S. Majors Tour decal must be displayed on both sides of all competition vehicles.
 Competition vehicles must also display the official SCCA Road Racing decal per GCR section 9.3.28.C (Figure 4.)
 Stickers will be provided free of charge and may be obtained at registration and/or tech.
 (The official SCCA Summit Racing Equipment Road Racing decal does not serve as the Summit Racing Equipment contingency program decal.)

 DATA ACQUISITION: Hoosier SCCA Super Tour staff and their delegates may install data acquisition equipment in a competitor’s car.
 This program is to assist the CRB in performance balancing.
 If selected, participation is not optional and is not protestable.
 The data collected from the device will not be used for compliance purposes.
 All cars carrying an SCCA data collection device shall report to impound after their session.
+Failure to do so may result in penalties.

 SPEC MIATA COMPLIANCE: At post-race inspection, Spec Miata participants may be instructed by the designated Class Compliance Chief (CCC) to remove parts, including but not limited to the cylinder head, for disassembly and/or inspection.
 Competitors are responsible for performing required disassembly and/or reassembly of their car, as well as any resulting expenses incurred.
 The CCC will report any findings of non-compliance to the Race Director, who will then determine the need for a Chief Steward’s Action (CSA) or Request for Action (RFA).